KennaSecurity/podman-login-buildkite-plugin/README.md

-# Docker Login Buildkite Plugin
+# Podman Login Buildkite Plugin

 A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) to log in to specific registries using Podman.